State baseball: ‘Awesome’ pitching effort leads Millard West past Millard South in familiar matchup

 The Wildcats won the 2019 state championship over Millard South, and they also won both regular-season contests last month.

-No. 5 Millard West did it again Monday, as Drew Borner’s seventh-inning RBI single led the Wildcats to a 4-3 win over No. 1 Millard South in the Class A state baseball tournament at Haymarket Park.
+No. 5 Millard West did it again Monday, as Drew Borner’s seventh-inning RBI single led the Wildcats to a 4-3 win in the Class A state baseball tournament at Haymarket Park.

 “It almost felt like that game two years ago in the championship; until you get that last out, no lead is safe,” Millard West coach Steve Frey said.